Cyborg 2: Cast

 Additionally, both Jean-Claude Van Damme and Vincent Klyn appear in flashback scenes as their roles Gibson Rickenbacker and Fender Tremolo from the original 1989 film, respectively.

 Reception

-Critical response
+Alan Jones of the Radio Times rated the film three out of five stars and called it a "Blade Runner-inspired violent fantasy".

-Alan Jones of the Radio Times rated the film 3 out of 5 stars and called it a "Blade Runner-inspired violent fantasy".
 In 2014, Entertainment Weekly selected Cyborg 2 as Jolie's worst film.

 Angelina Jolie has said that after she saw the film, she "went home and got sick".

 Sequel

 Cyborg 3: The Recycler was produced and released in 1995, once again directed by Michael Schroeder.